rishavraj221/dexapp/README.md

 ## Cloud Resources

-Used AWS Amplify for graphql backend apis
+Used firebase to deploy the project.
+[Click here](https://dexapprishav.web.app/) to see it live.

 ## Backend

-The backend used is amplify backend environment
+The backend used is amplify backend environment.

 ## Database

-The database used is dynamoDB NOSQL database
+The database used is dynamoDB NOSQL database.